The Gambia: English and French administration (17th–19th centuries)

+Slavery

-Traders initially sent people to Europe to work as servants until the market for labour expanded in the West Indies and North America in the 18th century.
-In 1807, the United Kingdom abolished the slave trade throughout its empire.
-It also tried, unsuccessfully, to end the slave trade in the Gambia.
-Slave ships intercepted by the Royal Navy's West Africa Squadron in the Atlantic were also returned to the Gambia, with people who had been slaves released on MacCarthy Island far up the Gambia River where they were expected to establish new lives.
+Slave ships intercepted by the Royal Navy's West Africa Squadron in the Atlantic were also returned to The Gambia, with people who had been slaves released on MacCarthy Island far up The Gambia River where they were expected to establish new lives.
 The British established the military post of Bathurst (now Banjul) in 1816.

 Gambia Colony and Protectorate (1821–1965)

-In the ensuing years, Banjul was at times under the jurisdiction of the British Governor-General in Sierra Leone.
-In 1888, the Gambia became a separate colony.
+In the ensuing years, Bathurst (now Banjul) was at times under the jurisdiction of the British Governor-General in Sierra Leone.
+In 1888, The Gambia became a separate colony.

-An agreement between the British Empire and the French Republic in 1889 established the boundaries of the colony.
+An agreement between Britain and France in 1889 established the boundaries of the colony.
 In 1891, a joint Anglo-French Boundary Commission faced resistance from local leaders whose lands would be divided.
 The Gambia became a British Crown colony called British Gambia, divided for administrative purposes into the colony (city of Banjul and the surrounding area) and the protectorate (remainder of the territory).
 The Gambia received its own executive and legislative councils in 1901, and it gradually progressed toward self-government.
 Slavery was abolished in 1906 and following a brief conflict between the British colonial forces and indigenous Gambians, British colonial authority was firmly established.
-In 1919, an inter-racial relationship between Travelling Commissioner J K McCallum and Wolof woman Fatou Khan scandalized the administration.
+In 1919, a romantic relationship between Travelling Commissioner J. K. McCallum and Wolof woman Fatou Khan scandalized the administration.

 During World War II, some soldiers fought with the Allies of World War II.
 Though these soldiers fought mostly in Burma, some died closer to home and a Commonwealth War Graves Commission cemetery is in Fajara (close to Banjul).
 Banjul contained an airstrip for the US Army Air Forces and a port of call for Allied naval convoys.

 After World War II, the pace of constitutional reform increased.
 Following general elections in 1962, the United Kingdom granted full internal self-governance in the following year.

-Post-independence (1965–present)
+Contemporary (1965–present)

-Monarchy and republican democracy
+Independence and formation of the republic

-The Gambia achieved independence on 18 February 1965, as a constitutional monarchy within the Commonwealth, with Elizabeth II as Queen of the Gambia, represented by the Governor-General.
+The Gambia achieved independence on 18 February 1965, as a constitutional monarchy within the Commonwealth, with Elizabeth II as Queen of The Gambia, represented by the Governor-General.
 Shortly thereafter, the national government held a referendum proposing that the country become a republic.
-This referendum failed to receive the two-thirds majority required to amend the constitution, but the results won widespread attention abroad as testimony to the Gambia's observance of secret balloting, honest elections, civil rights, and liberties.
+This referendum failed to receive the two-thirds majority required to amend the constitution, but the results won widespread attention abroad as testimony to The Gambia's observance of secret balloting, honest elections, civil rights, and liberties.

-On 24 April 1970, the Gambia became a republic within the Commonwealth, following a second referendum.
-Prime Minister Sir Dawda Kairaba Jawara assumed the office of president, an executive post, combining the offices of head of state and head of government.
+On 24 April 1970, The Gambia became a Republic within the Commonwealth, following a second referendum.
+Prime Minister Sir Dawda Kairaba Jawara assumed the office of President, an Executive Post, combining the offices of head of state and head of government which he held since 1962.
 President Sir Dawda Jawara was re-elected five times.